samearusuosita/form-validation/README.md

 # form-validation

-This is a react src file only for form validation.
-Kindly download and replace the src file.
+To run the weather APP file,

+First create react App

+Then clone the src folder, or replace the folder with this one, then run npm to start the project.